Pay-per-click (PPC) campaigns operate much differently than SEO campaigns.

 To accomplish this task, this guide will teach you all you need to know about growing your campaign to new heights.

-Below are some essential questions you should ask and answer before growing your PPC campaign.
+Below are some essential questions you should ask and answer before growing your Pay per click campaign.

-One of the most common causes of PPC campaign failures is that the landing page or website hasn’t been built properly.
+One of the most common causes of PPC(Pay Per Click) campaign failures is that the landing page or website hasn’t been built.
 It can be frustrating to spend hundreds and even thousands of dollars every month, achieve impressions and clicks on your ads, only for them to visit your website and leave.

 PPC campaigns are only a means to an end.
 This means that your website or landing page needs to actually work properly before continuing with your campaign.
 To make sure your website is working and heighten your campaign’s conversion rate, here are the following steps you should take: